nationalarchives/front-end-development-guide/development-guide.md

 * these frameworks are used with consideration for 'the next developer', avoiding unnecessary complexity
 * they actively avoid esoteric and/or emerging features **without first securing the buy in of all other developers**.

+#### CSS methodology: Block, Element, Modifier (BEM)

+On 4 Feb 2021, front end developers met to agree a CSS methodology for use in Etna and a The National Archives toolkit.
+Having considered a recommendation for utility CSS (as represented in [Tailwind.css](https://tailwindcss.com)) and results of the most recent [state of CSS survey](https://2020.stateofcss.com/en-US/technologies/), the team agreed that the [BEM methodology](http://getbem.com) would best reflect the needs of the team at this time.

+BEM will be used for CSS from this point forward.

 ### An emphasis on accessibility

 Developers will also notice an emphasis upon accessibility throughout this guide.
 This reflects the [legal duty to ensure our services are accessible to users](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps#who-has-to-meet-the-2018-accessibility-regulations) which all developers should be aware of.